 - 1 (14.5 oz) can diced tomatoes, undrained

 - 2 tbsp fresh parsley, finely chopped

 1) In a Suvie pan, stir together mirepoix, garlic, and 2 tbsp olive oil.
-Insert pan into top zone of your Suvie and broil 10 minutes, stirring halfway through cooking.
-Do not fill reservoir before broiling.
+Insert pan into your Suvie and broil 10 minutes, stirring halfway through cooking.

 2) While vegetables broil, rinse and drain one can of white beans.
 In a medium bowl, mash beans and tomato paste together with a fork until tomato paste is evenly incorporated.
 Stir in remaining can of beans with liquid, diced tomatoes with liquid, white wine, bay leaf, herbes de provence, 3 tbsp of Parmesan cheese, and ¾ tsp salt.

 3) When broil has finished, remove pan from Suvie and add bean mixture, stirring until well combined.
-Return pan to Suvie, fill reservoir, input settings, and cook now or schedule.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 4) After the cassoulet has finished cooking, remove pan from Suvie and stir, discarding bay leaf.
 Season cassoulet to taste with salt and ground black pepper.
 In a small bowl, mix panko with remaining olive oil and Parmesan cheese.
 Sprinkle mixture evenly over cassoulet and return pan to Suvie.